poslovnimediji/hugo-template/README.md

 ## Deployment

-To deploy to Development URL, push to `develop` branch
+To deploy to production, push to `master` branch

+### Development URL

+There is no development URL out of the box.
+To create this environment, follow these steps:

+1. create branch `develop`
+2. Go to Netlify dashboard -> your site -> Settings -> Build & deploy -> Deploy contexts -> Edit settings
+3. Under Branch deploys select Let me add individual branches and add `develop`
+4. push some code to `develop` branch and see it on https://develop--YOUR-SITE-NAME.netlify.app

 ## Built With